 If you're set on buying an acoustic piano, you might want to check out second-hand pianos.
 You'll find some pretty good deals.

-Make sure that you are careful when you are buying second hand instruments.
-Ensure you closely exam every inch of the piano.
+Make sure that you are careful when you are buying second-hand instruments.
+Ensure you closely examine every inch of the piano.
 If you're short on space, you should probably be looking at vertical pianos rather than grands.

 Check second-hand websites (like craigslist) and the classifieds for “Piano for Sale” ads.
 Just make sure you see the piano you're buying first, the pianos on these websites could be in any condition.
 Pay particular attention to the soundboard, the keys, and the pedals.